satyapediredla94/satyapediredla94/README.md

 - 👋 Hi, I’m @satyapediredla94
 - 👀 I’m interested in building Android applications
-- 🌱 I’m currently learning how to make use of Kotlin in all the scenarios
+- 🌱 I’m currently learning how to use all the Jetpack components in different scenarios
-- 💞️ I’m looking to collaborate on ..
-- 📫 How to reach me satyapediredla94@gmail.com
+- 📫 You can reach me at satyapediredla94@gmail.com

 <!---
 satyapediredla94/satyapediredla94 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.